ryan-mcclue/musings/wc-experiment.md

 2. Non-pessimisation (do this all the time)
 Don't introduce unecessary work (interpreter; complex libraries; constructs like polymorphism/classes people have convinced themselves are necessary) for the CPU to do to solve the problem
 3. Fake optimisation (very bad philosophy)
-Repeating context-specific statements e.g. use memcpy as it's optimised (however the speed of something is so context specific, so non-statement), arrays are faster than linked lists (again, so dependent on what your usage patterns are)
+Repeating context-specific statements
+e.g. use memcpy as it's optimised
+(however the speed of something is so context specific, so non-statement), arrays are faster than linked lists (again, so dependent on what your usage patterns are)
+IMPORTANT: In programming, preface the suitability of something to a particular environment/context

 When many people say too much effort involved in optimisation, they are generally thinking of point 1